 Nokia also added a few apps, it calls "lenses."
 It comes with three: smart shoot to create group photos, panorama for scenes and Cinemagraph to make five-second animated GIFs -- think of the newspaper clips in Harry Potter films.
 You can download more lenses from the app store.

 If you're not sold on Windows 8, you have good reason.
 The app ecosystem still trails far behind Apple and Android, but Microsoft worked hard to beef it up.
 You'll find big apps, like Angry Birds, but other popular ones like Instagram are missing.
 Windows will pass BlackBerry as the number three platform, but it has a way to go before it catches up to the top dogs.

 The 1.5-megahertz dual-core chip is the same chip on the 920, so everything runs silky smooth without any lag -- apps open and close like butter.
 Meanwhile, the 8-gigabytes of storage is sparse, but you'll get another 7-gigabytes online via SkyDrive.
 If you want to listen to music or watch movies, you'll need more, so pick up a microSD card.
 You can transfer files over NFC using "Tap and Send" as well.

 The 1,650 mAh battery lasts about a day.
 If you turn off 4G LTE, you can push it to a day and a half with minimal use.

-Overall, the Lumia 820 is a decent mid-range phone.
-If you want to try Windows 8 without depleting your bank account, it's a fine choice.
-You won't get the choice of apps you would with iOS and Android, but you'll get a highly customizable interface backed up by sturdy internal components, and a nice camera to boot. ♦
+This is for you if you want to try Windows without depleting your bank account.
+You won't get the choice of apps on iOS and Android, but it's a clean interface backed up by sturdy hardware, and a nice camera to boot.

 Categories: Windows | Fun